“Steve, what am I supposed to do on days when I’m not training?”

 We’ve all felt that soreness the day after (or two days after) strength training or from an intense run – our muscles have been broken down and are incredibly tight from all of the heavy lifting.

 For that reason, one of the best things you can do on an off day is to work on your flexibility and mobility.
-After all, what good is strength if we can’t move our body properly to utilize it!
-Dynamic stretching and mobility work helps prepare our body for the rigors of strength training and keeps us injury free!
+Dynamic stretching and mobility work helps prepare our body for the rigors of strength training, keeping us injury-free!

-Regardless of whether or not you have a training day scheduled, start each morning with a mobility warm-up: a series of dynamic movements that gets your body activated and wakes up your muscles, joints, and tendons.
-If you live in an apartment or are just getting started, feel free to leave out the jumping jacks:
+Regardless of whether or not you have a training day scheduled, try to start each morning with a mobility warm-up: a series of dynamic movements that gets your body activated and wakes up your muscles, joints, and tendons.

 This gives us a chance every morning to check in with our bodies and reminds us mentally “I am leveling up physically, might as well eat right today too.”